Streamlining tracking number creation: more numbers and fewer mistakes

 Outcomes

-The new updated wizard achieved a 61% completion rate compared to 54% for the old wizard, representing an 13% increase.
+The updated wizard achieved a 71% completion rate, up from 54% previously, representing a 31% increase.

-32% Decrease in the drop-off rate for the questionnaire section.
-Now, 77% of users successfully navigate through it, up from 66% previously.
+17% reduction in questionnaire drop-off: 77% of users completed it, up from 66% previously.

 FullStory metric of the new number wizard